open/close all folders

 - Kara no Kyoukai: Ryougi Shiki's apartment is very sparse, containing only a bed and a clothes stand.
 The refrigerator is also mostly empty save for a few cartons of Haagen-Dasz ice cream.

 - Neon Genesis Evangelion: Rei Ayanami, her room contains only a bed, a desk with a few clothes, a few medicines and a pair of glasses.

-- In one Wolverine comic, a woman breaks into his apartment and sees that the only thing in it is a pile of old newspapers he uses as a mattress.
+- In one Wolverine comic, a woman breaks into Logan's apartment and sees that the only thing in it is a pile of old newspapers he uses as a mattress.
 Possibly justified in that he isn't staying very long.

 - Ratatouille: Linguini's initial place of residence is one of these.
 In his own words, "I know it's not much, but it's... not much."

 - Treasure Planet: The compartment where the robot B.E.N. resides blends emptiness with salvage and litter strewn haphazardly.
 As he explains to the arriving Jim Hawkins, Doctor Doppler and Captain Amelia: "Sorry about the mess.
 When you've been baching it for 700 years, you kinda let things go."

 - Crazy Stupid Love.
 The apartment Cal moves into after separating from his wife: bare walls, cheap furniture...

 - La La Land: Sebastian's apartment has a piano and a bunch of boxes lying around considering that he had been struggling to pay a lot of his overdue bills.
 When he got into a relationship with Mia, the apartment is already clean-up and furnished.

 - Last Action Hero.
 In the movie-within-a-movie, Jack Slater's apartment is unfurnished, and very unremarkable, besides the ninja hiding in the closet and the closet full of identical outfits.